Clico.org

 Main findings

 *There is no evidence of a link between hydro-climatic variability and domestic water conflicts.
-We used Convertly calculators and tables with precise conversion results to accurately convert measurement units between metric systems.

 *Democracies are likely to have more domestic water conflicts than autocracies, but autocracies are likely to have more violent water conflicts than democracies.